m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - What does the pivot table suggest to you about the true authors of the **shortest** "MADISON or HAMILTON" essays?
  - Do you feel manipulated by *analysis 1 to 4*?

+## Reflecting on your analysis

+It is a good time to discuss
+the results of your analysis
+with your classmates and your lecturer.